Updated: Dec 6, 2021

-Lehigh Connects provides a great way to network and communicate with the Lehigh Community, including alumni professionals.
+Lehigh Connects provides a great way to network and communicate with the Lehigh Community, including alumni professionals from your academic major.
 Log in today to browse thousands of alumni profiles for information and advice on your career goals.
 Now is the perfect time to maximize networking advantages during your job or internship search, even from your couch.

 What is Lehigh Connects?

 Think of Lehigh Connects as Lehigh’s own LinkedIn.
-We asked alumni volunteers who would be willing to support students shape their career goals and prepare for life after Lehigh to join and set up a profile.
+We asked alumni to volunteer to support students as they shape their career goals and prepare for life after Lehigh.
+Every profile you see on Lehigh Connects represents an alumni who wants to help students!
 Students are encouraged to sign in to browse alumni profiles to find an alum in a position, company or industry of interest.
 The purpose of this network is to connect students to alumni who have professional experience, resources, advice and industry knowledge that will help students explore career options or be ready to start their own career paths.
-To date, over 9,000 messages have been sent and 5,000+ users engage on the website.
+To date, over 18,000 messages have been sent and 8,000+ users engage on the website.

 How do I find someone that will be helpful for me?

 Start by using the filters to narrow down profiles that align with your specific interests.
 You can sort by academic major, industry, location, help topic and more.
 You might find it helpful to use the new personal identity filter or the first generation student filter.
 Many students find the key word search helpful, where you can add a position title, campus club or sports team, company name or industry key word to identify profiles that are a good match.

 Consider choosing 3-5 alumni to talk with, even if they work in different jobs or in different states.
 This may help you collect information from a variety of sources with varying viewpoints and knowledge.
 Networking on Lehigh Connects is simply starting a conversation, often by connecting to multiple people on Lehigh Connects to ask for help or advice.

 What do I say on Lehigh Connects?